SuReLI/Deep-RL-agents/Benchmark/README.md

 - tensorflow-gpu >= 1.5

+For the Supervised benchmark, the number of GPUs used can be set with the option --nb_gpu n (for example "python main.py --nb_gpu 2").
+The GPUs used will be the 0th to the (n-1)th.

 Reinforcement :
     After initializing the network, the algorithm will apply gradient descents and print the time spent every 100 descents.